Saturday, March 10, 2012

 What a beat up.
 Now we have the Gerry [Brownlee] tearful goodbye show, with huge numbers of acquiescent residents swallowing the line, complete with hook line and sinker.

 What happened to the Christchurch fighting spirit which stands for the city and its heritage?
 Yes the Cathedral is badly damaged, but it is not ruined.
-[External walls were all broken & cracked, the tower & W wall collapsed].
+[External walls were all broken & cracked, the tower & west wall had collapsed].
 Trust the engineers who do know these things from decades of international experience.
-[Like CTV & PGC engineers whose bldgs collapsed in the 22.02.11 Killer Quake & engineers who messed post quakes, rapid assessments with jumbled green, yellow, red stickering]!
+[Like CTV & PGC engineers whose buildings collapsed in the 22 February 2011 Quake & engineers who messed rapid assessments with jumbled green-stickering, yellow-stickering & red-stickering]!
 It can be safely & economically strengthened to full bldg code.

 Surely the restored Cathedral, at the very heart of the city, is the most dramatic memorial we could possibly have!

-Months ago, many quake trashed, Christchurch churches were demolished: Sydenham Heritage Church, Brougham St; Oxford Tce Baptist; St Lukes, Manchester St; St Johns, Latimer Sq; St Pauls, Madras St; lethal Methodist, Durham St Nth; Trinity Avonside; St Marys, Church Ln...
-Steel mesh fence cordoned, church ruins remained: Knox Church, Bealey Ave; Chinese Methodist, Papanui Rd.
-Eyesores.
+Months before, many ruined Christchurch churches were demolished: Sydenham Heritage Church, Brougham St; Oxford Tce Baptist; St Lukes, Manchester St; St Johns, Latimer Sq; St Pauls, Madras St; Methodist, Durham St Nth; Trinity Avonside; St Marys, Church Ln...
+Just steel-mesh-fence-cordoned ruins remained: Remaining Knox Church, Bealey Ave & Chinese Methodist, Papanui Rd were eyesores!

 2013.
-The Chinese Methodist Church, Papanui Rd, would be demolished.
+Chinese Methodist Church, Papanui Rd would be demolished.
 Rebuilt, 2014.
-In 2013-14 Knox Church, Bealey Ave, would be restored with copper panelled walls.
+In 2013-14 Knox Church, Bealey Ave, would be restored with copper-panelled walls.

 10.03.12.
 Red zone, post quake, War Memorial, Cathedral Sq